Knowledge base

 - In front of each email address is a small square that can be clicked and allows selecting multiple addresses at the same time to perform actions (offered at the bottom of the page as soon as the selection is made).

-- Click directly on the denomination of the email address to configure it (see next table).
+- Click directly on the denomination of the email address to configure it (cf next table).

 - The user(s) of the Infomaniak Mail interface who have attached the email address in question.

-- By clicking on the boxes of the table, it is possible to access the options; a sign indicates if the option in question is not activated.
+- By clicking on the table boxes, you can access the options; a sign indicates if the option in question is not activated.

 - Actions on the email address.